-The first iteration of the church was Romanesque and survived until the reign of King Edward III in the mid- to late-fourteenth century.
-By the end of the 15th century, it had fallen to ruin and was almost entirely rebuilt between 1486 and 1523 at the instigation of King Henry VII and it has been described as ‘the last church in London decorated in the Catholic tradition before the Reformation.’
+The first iteration of the church was Romanesque and survived until the reign of King Edward III in the mid-to-late-14th century.
+By the end of the 15th century, it had fallen to ruin and was almost entirely rebuilt between 1486-1523 at the instigation of King Henry VII.
+It has been described as ‘the last church in London decorated in the Catholic tradition before the Reformation.’

 Soon after the Dissolution of the Monasteries by King Henry VIII, Edward Seymour, 1st Duke of Somerset planned to tear it down to provide high-quality materials for Somerset House, his palace on the Strand but he was rebuffed by armed parishioners.

 Over the centuries, elements of St Margaret’s have been rebuilt, added and taken away and visitors come from all over the world to see the commemorative windows, most notably the east window installed in 1509 created – ironically – to commemorate the wedding of Henry VIII to Catherine of Aragon.